Skip to content

 def close(self):

-"""Close stream loader and release resources."""
+"""Terminate stream loader, stop threads, and release video capture resources."""

 self.running = False # stop flag for Thread